 Let’s explore the main types of corporate strategy.
 But what is a corporate strategy?
 How do they differ from other business strategies?
-We’ll take a closer look below…
+Read on to find out everything you need to know.

 Corporations and armies have a lot in common.
-All factual jokes aside, both are hierarchical, organisational entities that consist of a number of members.
+All jokes aside, both are hierarchical, organisational entities that consist of a number of members.
 Members offer their skills and competencies to the benefit of the whole organisation.

 So, both armies and companies need a strategy to:

-- Use their resources in the most effective way
+- Use their resources in the most effective way.

-- To establish a favourable position.
+- Establish a favourable position.

 In today’s world, the business environment is less predictable than ever.
 For that reason, analytical reasoning and strategic positioning are the most valuable assets a company should have.